rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 ```

 We're sending the webhook request in the `worker` function.
 It takes an integer ID for
 bookkeeping and a pointer to a `WaitGroup` instance for synchronization.
-Once it's finished
+Once it finishes
 making the request, it signals the `WaitGroup` with `wg.Done()`.
 In the `main` function,
 we spawn 10 workers as goroutines and wait for all of them to finish work with `wg.Wait()`.
 Without the wait-group synchronization, the `main` goroutine would bail before all the
 background workers finish their work.

 In the above scenario, all the requests were made in parallel.
 How can we limit the system
-so that it only allows `n` number of concurrent requests at the same time?
-Sure, you can
+to only allow `n` number of concurrent requests at the same time?
+Sure, you can choose to
-only choose to spin up `n` number of goroutines and no more.
-But how do you do it from
+spin up `n` number of goroutines and no more.
+But how do you do it from inside an infinite
-inside an infinite loop that's also polling a queue continuously?
+loop that's also polling a queue continuously?

-In this case, I'd like to throttle the script so that it'll send 2 requests in parallel and
+In this case, I want to throttle the script so that it'll send 2 requests in parallel and
 then wait until those are done.
-Then it'll wait for a bit before spinning up the next 2
+Then it'll wait for a bit before firing up the next batch of
-goroutines and continuously repeat the same process.
+2 goroutines and continuously repeat the same process.
 Buffered channels allow us to do
 exactly that.
 Observe:

 ```go